9Quid/WindowsServer2022-Lab/03-DNS-and-DHCP-Configuration/README.md

 ### Step 2 Configure DHCP

-- On the top right in Sever manager, clicked on `Tools` then `DHCP`.
+On the top right in Sever manager, clicked on `Tools` then `DHCP`.
 Then right clicked on IPv4 and selected `New scope`.

 ![alt text](<screenshots/06-DHCP-scope definition.png>)

 **Figure shows scope definition**

-- Next, added address range:
+- Next, added address range: `192.168.1.1 - 192.168.1.100`

-- 192.168.1.1 - 192.168.1.100

 ![alt text](screenshots/07-DHCP-address-range.png)

 **Figure shows IP address range**

 - The next step was the exclusion list.
-This list will consist of IP addresses that will not be assigned to clients by the DHCP server.
+This list will consist of IP addresses that will not be assigned to clients by the DHCP server. `192.168.1.1 - 192.168.1.20`
-- 192.168.1.1 - 192.168.1.20

 ![alt text](screenshots/08-DHCP-exclusion-range.png)

 **Figure shows the exclusion list**

-- Finally, after completing the DHCP set-up wizard, a new scope was created successfully.
+Finally, after completing the DHCP set-up wizard, a new scope was created successfully.

 ![alt text](screenshots/09-DHCP-configured.png)

 **Figure shows new scope**

-> `Note:` At this point I took a snapshot of my Windows server.
+> `Note`: At this point I took a snapshot of my Windows server.

 ### Step 3 Client Testing

-- I  verified that the Windows 11 client successfully joined the domain.
+I  verified that the Windows 11 client successfully joined the domain.

 ![alt text](screenshots/10-successfully-joined-DC.png)

 **Figure shows client was joined to domain successfully**

-- Next I confirmed the client received a DHCP-assigned IP from the server (ipconfig /all).
+Next I confirmed the client received a DHCP-assigned IP from the server (ipconfig /all).

 ![alt text](screenshots/11-win-networkp-config.png)